DEEP_DIVE

 25%

-Complexity-weighted milestones completed per window
+Complexity-weighted milestones completed in the window

 Efficiency